MacDownApp/macdown/README.md

 You may find full text of licenses about third-party components inside in the `LICENSE` directory, or the **About MacDown** panel in the application.

-The following editor themes are extracted from [Mou](http://mouapp.com):
+The following editor themes and CSS files are extracted from [Mou](http://mouapp.com), courtesy of Chen Luo:

 * Mou Fresh Air
 * Mou Fresh Air+